Skip to main content

 Biography

-Joshua Kearney is Assistant Professor, Assistant Director of Bands, and Director of Athletic Bands at the University of Nebraska at Omaha where he is responsible for all aspects of the athletic band program, teaches courses in music education and conducting, and directs the University Band.
-A native of Tennessee, Kearney served as a teacher in the public schools south of Nashville.
+Joshua Kearney is Assistant Professor and Director of Bands at the University of Nebraska at Omaha where he teaches courses in music education and conducting, conducts the Symphonic Wind Ensemble, and oversees all aspects of the UNO band program.
+In addition to his duties at UNO, Dr. Kearney serves as Music Director of the Nebraska Wind Symphony.
+Kearney began his career as a teacher in the public schools south of Nashville, Tennessee.

-Dr. Kearney earned his Doctor of Musical Arts in Conducting from Michigan State University where he studied with Kevin Sedatole and his Master of Music in Conducting from Columbus State University (GA) where he was a student of Jamie L. Nix.
-He also earned his Bachelor of Music in Music Education from Columbus State University.
-Kearney holds affiliations with the Nebraska State Bandmasters Association, Nebraska Music Educators Association, National Association for Music Education, College Music Society, and the College Band Directors National Association.
-Kearney serves on the Board of Directors for the Nebraska State Bandmasters Association as Concert Band Chair.
+Kearney earned the Doctor of Musical Arts in Conducting from Michigan State University where he studied with Kevin Sedatole and master’s and bachelor’s degrees from Columbus State University (GA) where he was a student of Jamie L. Nix.
+Kearney holds affiliations with the Nebraska State Bandmasters Association, the Nebraska Music Educators Association, the National Association for Music Education, the College Music Society, the World Association for Symphonic Bands and Ensembles, and the College Band Directors National Association.
+Kearney has served on the Executive Board for the Nebraska State Bandmasters Association and in multiple leadership roles on committees within the College Band Directors National Association.

 Additional Information